josephanimate2021/ALBWR-Web/README.md

 ## Installation

-To use this application, follow these steps (Please Install [Node.JS](https://nodejs.org) and [Rust](https://www.rust-lang.org/) if you haven't already in order for this application to work for you):
+To use this application, follow these steps (Please Install [Node.JS](https://nodejs.org) if you haven't already in order for this application to work for you):

 1. Clone the repository: